dtsong/vgccorner/backend/TESTING_GUIDE.md

-# BattleForge Backend - Complete Testing Guide
+# VGCCorner Backend - Complete Testing Guide

 ## What Was Created

-A comprehensive unit test suite for the BattleForge backend API with **50+ test cases** covering all major components, edge cases, and error scenarios.
+A comprehensive unit test suite for the VGCCorner backend API with **50+ test cases** covering all major components, edge cases, and error scenarios.

 ## Files Created